molcikas/photon/README.md

 ## Change Tracking

-By default, photon tracks the state of each entity in each aggregate and only saves a row if at least one column changed.
+By default, photon tracks the state of each entity in each aggregate and only saves changes when `save()` is called.
 There is no concept of "flushing" changes.
 All queries (including inserts and updates) are always executed immediately.

 If a queried aggregate will not be updated during a transaction, you can disable change tracking to reduce memory usage and improve performance.